panoschron97/Thymeleaf_Crud_App/README.md

 *   **Spring Boot Starter Validation:** For implementing data validation.
 *   **Spring Boot Starter Web MVC:** For building web applications with Spring MVC.
 *   **Thymeleaf Extras Spring Security:** For integrating Spring Security with Thymeleaf.
-*   **Spring Boot DevTools:** For development-time support, such as automatic restarts.
+*   **Spring Boot DevTools:** For development-time support such as automatic restarts.
 *   **MySQL Connector/J:** For connecting to MySQL databases.